moseskimc/background-replacement/README.md

 # background-replacement

-This repo is a quick tutorial on how to replace the background of an image using a segmentation model and OpenCV.
+This repo implements a simple deployment of a FastAPI application to change the background of an input image.
+This background replacement is accomplished by using a ResNet based FCN model followed by image processing operations including background removal and image superimposition.

-## Deployment

-Using Docker and FastAPI, we deploy a background replacement service on top of a pre-trained segmentation torch model called `FCN_ResNet50` and OpenCV.

-### Docker
+## Docker

 If running on Apple silicon please export the following variable in your terminal before building your Docker image.